thumpercastle/pycoustic/README.md

 pycoustic is a Python-based toolkit designed to assist acoustic consultants and engineers in analyzing noise survey data.
 The library provides various tools and utilities for processing, interpreting, and visualizing noise measurements.

 ## Requirements
-This toolkit was written in Python 3.10, and using the following packages.
+This toolkit was written in Python 3.12.
+See the pyrpoject.toml for the latest dependencies.
-- pandas 2.2.3
-- numpy 2.1.3
-- openpyxl 3.1.5
-- python-docx 0.8.11 (not currently implemented and will be updated).

 ## Features
 - Import and process noise survey data from .csv files